Myndex/apca-w3/docs/README.md

 - Studies demonstrate that APCA for WCAG&nbsp;3 is superior to WCAG&nbsp;2.x contrast methods.
 - APCA can be used today as an independent standard to provide excellent guidance for contrasts for readability and understandability of web content.
     - however, WCAG&nbsp;3 is not an official standard yet, and it is useful to note that APCA it is _not_ backwards compatible with WCAG&nbsp;2.x.
-    - This is mainly an issue if you have a contrasctual obligation or law to follow that demands WCAG 2 AA as a web standard.
+    - This is mainly an issue if you have a contractual obligation or law to follow that demands WCAG 2 AA as a web standard.
     - Unfortunately WCAG 2 is substantially incorrect in certain areas of perception due to its basis on older standards and technologies.
 It is due to this that APCA was developed as the replacement for use in WCAG&nbsp;3, as a result complete backwards compatibility is not possible.
 - The discussion tab is open here if you have questions or comments.
 - This repo includes the basic APCA code, which returns a perceptually uniform contrast value.